fafadiatech/fafadiatech.github.io/_posts/2017-02-08-code-review-checklist-django-specific.markdown

 ---

+Code Review are a great tool and you should do it often.
+[Best Practices for Code Review](https://smartbear.com/learn/code-review/best-practices-for-peer-code-review/).
 Checklist are great tool, [NASA's Space Shuttle Operational Flight Rules](https://www.jsc.nasa.gov/news/columbia/fr_generic.pdf) is a great example.
-This checklist is heavily inspired from [this Checklist](https://www.liberty.edu/media/1414/%5B6401%5Dcode_review_checklist.pdf).
+Current checklist is heavily inspired from [this Checklist](https://www.liberty.edu/media/1414/%5B6401%5Dcode_review_checklist.pdf).
 Python specific elements are added to it which are inspired from [Pycon 2016 Talk](https://www.youtube.com/watch?v=D_6ybDcU5gc).
 Go ahead and use this checklist for:
     - Guide while starting new project
     - Refactoring an existing project
     - Rewriting a legacy project